Skip to content

 A bubble contaminated with bacteria (shown in the bottom panel) lasts much longer than a clean bubble.
 (Image: © Image courtesy Lydia Bourouiba and Stephane Poulain, Massachusetts Institute of Technology.)

-So, can they actually cause harm?
+So, can they cause harm?

 Are bubbles really that bad?